p4ali/Notes/backend/docker.md

 # [RUN vs CMD vs ENTRYPOINT](http://goinbigdata.com/docker-run-vs-cmd-vs-entrypoint/)
 * RUN executes command(s) in a new layer and creates a new image.
 E.g., it is often used for installing software packages.
 * CMD sets default command and/or parameters, which can be overwritten from command line when docker container runs.
 * ENTRYPOINT configures a container that will run as an executable.
+In other word, an entrypoint is basically a script that gets executed before any other command that you might pass to your container.

 # `docker` vs `docker-compose`